kevintpeng/Learn-Something-Every-Day/CS-and-Math-Theory/Relations and Functions.md

 **Partion of a set A is a set X ⊆ 2^A \ {ø} s.t.
 - Each a in A belongs to some S in X
 - If S,T in X, either S = T or S ∩ T = ∅
-Basically, the set A is the union of the members of X, and these members are disjoint.
+Basically, the partion of set A is a grouping of the set's elements into non-empty subsets, such that every element is included in one and only one of the subsets.